javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 ## Events focus/blur

-The `focus` event is called on focusing, and `blur` -- when the element looses the focus.
+The `focus` event is called on focusing, and `blur` -- when the element loses the focus.

 Let's use them for validation of an input field.